sfQuery/prod/README.md

 ##sfQuery: jQuery plugin for [Salesforce.com](http://www.salesforce.com)
 This plugin makes using jQuery with Salesforce extremely simple.
-It comes bundled with functionality to ease the use of advanced Visualforce features like JS SOQL connections and JS remoting.
+It normalizes the way you query for elements in Visualforce.
+It also comes packed with functionality to ease the use of advanced Visualforce features like JS SOQL connections and JS remoting.
+The plugin is built on top of jQuery so you have access to everything jQuery has to offer as well.
+All of this is merged into one plugin for SFDC!

 ###Querying elements
 ----------------------